luke-r-mills/luke-r-mills.github.io/_posts/2023-06-03-analysing-a-dirt-cheap-router_part_4.md

 ### Why are they annoying?

 The main reason the instruction cache is annoying is because it makes the use of self-modifying shellcode a little bit more difficult.
 As mentioned earlier, nearby instructions are loaded into the instruction cache and executed from there (as it is quicker).
-If we modify the instructions in memory with our shellcode by decoding it, for example, the processor will continue to fetch the only instructions from the instruction cache.
+If we modify the instructions in memory with our shellcode by decoding it, for example, the processor will continue to fetch the instructions from the instruction cache which are not decoded.

 To fix this issue, the instruction cache must be flushed.
 This would remove the old instructions from the cache, forcing the new instructions to be loaded back into the cache from memory and executed.